malinikatharinafielhauer/Fielhauer-Malini-Panda-Task-8-/README.md

 ### Static methods

-When moving helper methods to classes, that do not need the object instance to work, e.g., ``find_spans`` you can use a so-called to express that fact.
+When moving helper methods to classes, that do not need the object instance to work, e.g., ``find_spans`` you can use a so-called **decorator** to express that fact.

 Here is how ``find_spans`` will look like with the decorator: